eannaoceallaigh/www/_posts/2024-02-02-azure-cross-tenant-storage.md

 TL;DR yes.

 But how do you know?
-How else, test it yourself!
+Test it yourself!

 I have two tenants of my own and I created a [GitHub repo](https://github.com/eannaoceallaigh/azure-cross-tenant-storage) with some terraform code to deploy a VM and associated networking resources in one tenant and a storage account in another.